 I started taking photographs when I was in my early teens, shooting black and white film and processing it myself.
 I became more interested in colour photography after a while, and shot slides for many years with only occasional forays into monochrome or colour negative for specific reasons.

-Photographs in the gallery may have been taken on other Nikon DSLRs - D70 and D80.
+Most of my current photographs are taken on a Panasonic Lumix GH3 mirrorless camera.
+Photographs in the gallery may have been taken on Nikon DSLRs - D70, D80 and D300s.

 This is the software I use at home for my photography, with the current version numbers; I have used prior versions of all of these.